-Strong economic recovery in 2021 less certain - Irish Deputy PM
+Strong economic recovery in 2021 less certain - Irish deputy PM

-DUBLIN, Aug 10 (Reuters) - A very strong Irish economic recovery from its COVID-19 lockdown looks less certain next year, Deputy Prime Minister Leo Varadkar said on Monday, days after the government reimposed local restrictions for the first time.
+DUBLIN, Aug 10 (Reuters) - A very strong economic recovery next year for Ireland following its COVID-19 lockdown now looks less certain, Deputy Prime Minister Leo Varadkar said on Monday, as data showed a slowdown in the reduction of coronavirus-related jobless payments.

+Ireland's economy, which was the fastest growing in Europe before the pandemic hit, is forecast to contract by 10.5% this year and bounce back by 6% next year, the country's finance department predicted in April.

 "Back in March or April I would have said this is going to be a three-month phenomenon, a single quarter severe hit to the economy and that we would be in a very strong recovery by next year.
 That now looks less certain."